 All PGY I residents spend one to two half days a week in their continuity clinic.
 Night call covered with float intern during the week & the weekend shifts covered in a rotating fashion by the remaining interns, depending on the rotation.
 One month is spent away from Casper for the pediatrics rotation in Salt Lake City.
-All first year residents are expected to pass ACLS, ATLS, ALSO, NRP and PALS.
+All first year residents are expected to pass ACLS, ATLS, ALSO, and NRP.

 The resident spends two weeks working with our behavioral medicine staff (psychiatrist, psychologist and social worker), and with other community providers at multiple facilities in the community.
 The goals of this rotation are to gain basic skills in diagnosis and assessment of mental illness, to improve patient interviewing skills, and gain knowledge of resources available in Casper for mental health care.

 Community Medicine consists of exposure to many of the ancillary services that are available in the hospital and community settings that aid in the delivery of comprehensive and quality care to patients.
 The following areas are included in the rotation: AIDS education, Public Health department services, nutrition and diabetic education, physical and occupational therapy, Child Development Center services, rehabilitation services, and clinical laboratory services.

 While in the Emergency Department, the resident works directly with the ED physicians managing a variety of cases, including acute MIs, lacerations, asthma exacerbations, and a fortitude of trauma cases of various degrees (Wyoming Medical Center is a Level II trauma center with Life Flight service for most of the state).